petros-d/docs/cloud/overview.md

   <img src="/img/docs/architecture-overview.png" alt="High level overview of Astronomer Cloud's architecture" />
 </div>

-For more information on each of these features, explore the documentation links below.
-We will continue to make changes and release new features with no expected disruption to your data pipelines.

 ## Get Started

-Our team will reach out to yours to schedule an onboarding session for the initial install.
+The Astronomer team will schedule an onboarding session for your initial install.
 From there, we recommend reading through the following docs:

 - [Install the Astronomer CLI](install-cli)
 - [Develop Project](develop-project)